Who should buy the Nike KD 15

 The KD 15 offers a great bite anytime, anywhere

-Not the best bet for outdoors
+Not bad for outdoors

 We measured outsole thickness at 4.2 mm which is actually thicker than on some of the other Nike basketball shoes, like the Cosmic Unity 2 (3.0 mm).
-The latter is actually considered to be OK for outdoors.
+The latter is considered to be OK for outdoors.
 Thus, the KD 15 may not be such a disaster if you play outdoors occasionally.

 We also tested how stiff the rubber is.
 It turns out to be on the firmer side actually, which is also a good sign for durability.
 Softer shoes tend to be grippier but don't last as long.